njmm-it/NJMM-Tweaks/README.md

 - Automatically hiding profile pictures, and (optionally) newsfeeds, videos, and all other images

-- A new way of searching for potential friends

 - Automated sending of friend requests

 - Automated friend request clearing

-- Automatically unfriending of people based on user-defined filters

 - Some cosmetic adjustments